How do I import orders from a spreadsheet (.CSV)?

 Once you have completed mapping.
 Click on Next in the top right corner.

 Note: If you see an error, then your spreadsheet or .CSV file is not provided in the expected format that we have described above.
-If you need a fresh template, download this sample spreadsheet as a starting template for creating your orders list and exporting the needed .CSV file as per above.
+If you need a fresh template, download our sample spreadsheet template (available as an .XLSX template or a .CSV template) as a starting point for creating your orders list and exporting the needed .CSV file as per above.
 If your CSV is storing the address fields in multiple columns, then you must ensure you have mapped every column in the process above.
 To note, you must ensure that you are including the following in either method: Street Number and Name, Unit Number (if applicable), City, State/Province (if applicable), Country (e.g. 123 Main Street, San Francisco, CA, 94110, United States).

 5. Review and confirm your Import